 WPE’s mission is to help end hunger and poverty in Contra Costa County by delivering the abundance all around us to those in need.
-It is all of us helping all of us.
+Our motto is 'all of us taking care of all of us!'.

 Is WPE a food rescue organization?

 Yes, but that is only part of what it does.
-It also operates a very active “General Store,” which delivers new clothing, toys, games, and shoes to the underserved in our neighborhoods.
+It also operates a very active Clothing & Care Program, which delivers new clothing, toys, games, and shoes to the underserved in our neighborhoods.

 What is food rescue?

-In general, food rescue (sometimes called “food recovery or food salvage”), involves taking excess or surplus food but is still perfectly good from retail food establishments, commercial distributors, and professional kitchens and then redistributing it to those in need.
-This food, which would otherwise be discarded, is not spoiled, rotten, or out of code.
+Food rescue (sometimes called “food recovery) involves taking surplus food that's still perfectly good from retail food establishments, commercial distributors, and professional kitchens and then redistributing it to communities in need.
+This food, which would be discarded, is not spoiled, rotten, or out of code.
 The food may not look perfect but is still nutritious and delicious.

 Is food insecurity a problem?